 The whole 384k thing isn't a huge deal since it's me just wanting to be cutting edge.
 Most certainly I'll be working in 192 and less for a while on others projects, and personally I'll be restricted until my vsti supports it.
 So far the companies I've reached out to haven responded with 'we haven't tested it, no guarantees' when asked if my current bfd and drumagog would run a 384 in Samplitude.

 So long story kept long, the e22 seems to be the best comprise of high quality and affordable price, while being future compatible w my system.
 So far it's the most efficient potential interface because theirs no fat.

 The e44 4x4 appeals to me but then at 1k it just makes me want the Aurora 8x8 for 2k.
 Although that said for 300 more than the e22 it's defiantly a lower cost per channel.
-Since the e22 also has 2 ch of digital, I could potentially select a set of monitors w digi and/or pipe two high quality ad channels to a multi channel interface like the scarlet or clarett or or something like that, and come back from those interfaces via the spdif out of the high quality DA of the lynx.
+Since the e22 also has 2 ch of digital, I could potentially select a set of monitors w digi and/or pipe two high quality ad channels to a multi-channel interface like the Scarlett or clarett or or something like that, and come back from those interfaces via the S/PDIF out of the high quality DA of the lynx.